RuolinZheng08/twewy-discord-chatbot/README.md

 <img src="https://github.com/RuolinZheng08/twewy-discord-chatbot/blob/main/gif-demo/icon.png" width=200><br>

 This is a Discord AI Chatbot that uses the [Microsoft DialoGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium) fine-tuned on the game transcript of [The World Ends With You](https://en.wikipedia.org/wiki/The_World_Ends_with_You) (TWEWY).
+Read [my tutorial on freeCodeCamp](https://www.freecodecamp.org/news/discord-ai-chatbot/) or watch [my video tutorial on YouTube](https://youtu.be/UBwvFuTC1ZE).

 I trained the model using the lines of my favorite quirky character, Joshua (left in the image below).
 He has about 700 lines in total in the entire game.